What is cervical screening?

 2. your ankles together and your knees apart.

 Some examination beds have stirrups on them.
 If yours does, you should place your feet in the stirrups.
-If this is uncomfortable, you can ask to lie on your left side with your knees bent (left lateral position).
+If this is uncomfortable, you can ask to lie on your left side with your knees bent.

-You get a paper sheet to cover the lower half of your body.
+- You will be provided with a paper sheet to cover the lower half of your body.

-- Your nurse lets you know when the test is about to start.
-First, they gently put a new, clean speculum into your vagina.
-A speculum is usually a plastic cylinder with a round end (see picture below) – sometimes a metal speculum is used.
-The speculum is sometimes the part that people find uncomfortable.
+- The nurse will tell you when the test is about to start.
+To begin with they gently put a new, clean speculum into your vagina.
+A speculum is usually a plastic cylinder with a round end – sometimes a metal speculum is used.
+The speculum is sometimes the part that people find the most uncomfortable.

-- Once the speculum is inside your vagina, the nurse gently opens it so they can see your cervix.
+- Once the speculum is inside your vagina, the nurse will gently open it so they can see your cervix.

 - Then the nurse uses a small, soft brush to quickly take a sample of cells from your cervix.
 This may feel a little strange, but should not be painful.